 We particularly encourage exhibits that are interactive and that highlight the process of making things, including, but not limited to:

 Individuals, groups, schools and organizations that would like to demonstrate what they make and/or how it works in an all-weekend exhibit space and/or workshop.
 Interactive exhibits are encouraged.
 For maker groups and organizations, please have one point person to coordinate your efforts.
 Please note that this year Seattle Mini Maker Faire will be taking over the Seattle Center Next 50 Plaza and the majority of booths will be outdoors.

 There is no fee for individual makers that are not focused on sales at the event.
 Booths include a 10’ x 10’ outdoor space or a 8’ x 8’ space with one six-foot table, two chairs, internet, and electrical if specified in your application as required.
 If a larger space is desired, please specify in your project description and we will take this into consideration while reviewing applications.

 Non-Profit and Cause or Mission-Based Associations, Institutions, and Organizations

 In an effort to respond to requests from a variety of organizations that would like to participate in Seattle Mini Maker Faire, we have created a special category where organizations can qualify for special reduced rates.
 This fee does not apply to makerspaces, hackerspaces, or youth maker groups which receive free exhibit space at Seattle Mini Maker Faire.
-Booths include an 8’x 8’ space with one six-foot table, two chairs, internet, and electrical if specified in your application as required.
+Booths include a 10’ x 10’ outdoor space or a 8’ x 8’ space with one six-foot table, two chairs, internet, and electrical if specified in your application as required.